Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 MySql does not support all geographic queries, for example to [search a point in a polygon for a sphere], so it is disabled by default in the config.

-Queries are limited to geographic data, not geometric ones for now.

-Because MariaDB [supports only geometric queries], search is disabled when it is used.
+For MariaDB, because it [supports only geometric queries], geographic search is disabled when it is used.

 ### Omeka database or external database [work in progress]